cloudshiftstrategies/css_terraform_training/labs/lab1.md

         $ cd $HOME
         $ mkdir terrafrom_lab1

-     Note, you can make this directory with whatever name in wherever location you like
+     Note, you can make this directory with whatever name in any location you like

 3. Start the IDE you installed (instructions will be provided for Atom) and install the terraform plugin

     * Open the Atom IDE (you can close all the open windows/tabs)
     * Go to File > Settings > +Install
     * Search for "terraform" > Install the **"language-terraform"** package
     * Search for "ide-terminal" > Install the **"platformio-ide-terminal"** package

     ![atom-terraform](images/Atom_tfe_module.PNG)